The Best Double Stroller 2019

 The Contours Options Elite tandem is an excellent double stroller with one big disadvantage: weight.
 At 34 lbs., the Elite is bulky when folded (it can easily eat up the entire trunk in a vehicle).
 While fans loved the multiple configurations and overall ease of use, the lack of a parent console (save one skimpy cup holder) is a bummer.

-At $99, this stroller is a very good value—since most doubles are $200+.
-FYI: The $93 price is for the graphic version.
-Other colors are about $110.
+This stroller is a very good value—since most doubles are $200+.

 Here’s a look at the various configurations of the Joovy Caboose Stand-on Tandem: